MuscleMap/MuscleMap/README.md

    pip install .
    ~~~

-7. **To use a GPU,** you will need a compatible NVIDIA GPU with [CUDA](https://developer.nvidia.com/cuda-toolkit) installed or a compatible AMD GPU with [ROCM](https://www.amd.com/en/products/software/rocm.html) installed.
-You will then need to install the corresponding GPU-compatible version of [PyTorch v2.4.0](https://pytorch.org/get-started/previous-versions/).
+7. **To use a GPU,** you need a compatible NVIDIA GPU with [CUDA](https://developer.nvidia.com/cuda-toolkit) installed or a compatible AMD GPU with [ROCM](https://www.amd.com/en/products/software/rocm.html) installed.
+You then need to install the corresponding GPU-compatible version of [PyTorch v2.4.0](https://pytorch.org/get-started/previous-versions/).
 We recommend installing the PyTorch wheel with pip.
-After installing the GPU-compatible version of PyTorch, rerun:
+After installing the correct GPU-compatible version of PyTorch, rerun:

    ~~~
    pip install .